heroesofcode/MagicImages/README.md

 ```

 #### Second Example
-You can use it to view a circular image. <b>Measure</b> is the width and height, follow the example below.
-Here you
-don't need to put width and height in the constraint in the measure parameter, MagicImages is already doing that.
+You can use it to view a circular image.
+Measure is the width and height, follow the example below.
+Here you don't need to put width and height in the constraint, in the measure parameter MagicImages is already doing that.

 <img src="https://github.com/heroesofcode/MagicImages/blob/main/.github/assets/circle.png" width="400px" height="700px" />